 Vaccination is our best defense against COVID-19.
 Clinical trials and observational studies show that all COVID-19 vaccines authorized in the United States are effective at preventing COVID-19, especially severe disease, hospitalization, and death.
 Some vaccine breakthrough cases are expected, but getting the vaccine significantly reduces the chances of severe illness if an infection does occur.

-The CDC recommends people 5 and older receive an age-appropriate, updated mRNA booster dose if at least 2 months have passed since their primary series or since their most recent booster dose.
-Updated boosters of Pfizer-BioNTech and Moderna contain a bivalent formula that both boosts immunity against the original coronavirus strain and also protects against the Omicron variants that cause most new cases.
+The CDC recommends people 6 months and older receive an age-appropriate, updated mRNA booster dose if at least 2 months have passed since their primary series or since their most recent booster dose.
+Updated boosters of Pfizer-BioNTech and Moderna contain two formulas that boost immunity against the original coronavirus strain and also protect against the Omicron variants that cause most new cases.
 Updated boosters are expected to provide better protection against the virus and address waning vaccine effectiveness over time.

 The monovalent Novavax booster is available for people 18 and older who completed a primary series, have not received any previous booster dose(s), and are unable or unwilling to receive an mRNA vaccine and would otherwise not receive a booster dose.